skillaroo/build-your-web-dev-portfolio/README.md

 ```

 2. Update your image on `src/assets/dp.png`
-3. To update metadata about your website you can edit `src/layouts/Layout.astro`
+3. To update metadata, color themes etc. about your website you can edit `src/layouts/Layout.astro`

 ## Running the project

 The project can be run using `npm run dev`

+## TODO

+Here are some active list of identified limitations, bugs etc.

+- [ ] Include more meta tags
+- [ ] Toggle Dark/Light mode
+- [ ] Add subtle animations
+- [ ] Add GA4 analytics
+- [ ] Improve docs